-Iraq profile - timeline - BBC News
+Iraq profile

 First US-Iraq war

-1990 - Iraq invades Kuwait, prompting what becomes known as the first Gulf War.
+1990 - Iraq invades and annexes Kuwait, prompting what becomes known as the first Gulf War.
 A massive US-led military campaign forces Iraq to withdraw in February 1991.

 1991 April - Iraq subjected to weapons inspection programme.